Frank Jenner: Navy career

 After some time, Jenner joined the Royal Navy, but deserted in New York City, United States.
 He soon joined the United States Navy.
 Jenner's daughter stated in an interview after his death that he learned how to gamble during this time and he soon developed the impulse control disorder of problem gambling.
 He became particularly attached to the game craps, which was popular in the United States at the time.
 He started to keep a rabbit's foot in the left upper pocket of his shirt, and would rub it with his left hand while he rolled the dice with his right.
 His shipmates therefore began calling him "Bones", a nickname he kept for the rest of his navy career.

-When he was 24, his work with the United States Navy involved going to Australia and he deserted again, this time in Melbourne.
+When he was 24, his service with the United States Navy involved going to Australia and he deserted again, this time in Melbourne.
 There, he met Charlie Peters, who invited him to his home to have a meal with his family including Jessie, Peters' 23-year-old daughter.
 Jessie and Jenner married a year later, on 6 July 1929, at HMAS Cerberus.
 They continued to live in Melbourne after their wedding and Jenner joined the Royal Australian Navy.
 He soon became one of the sailors assigned to travel to England to retrieve HMAS Canberra.
 He was serving on HMAS Australia in 1937 when he was legally discharged from the navy, buying his way out but not receiving a pension.

 In 1939, with the onset of World War II, Jenner was recalled to active duty.
 Because of his narcolepsy, he was given shore duties in Sydney.
 In this capacity, he participated in undercover operations and delivered sealed orders.
 After the war, he left the navy and became a janitor for IBM, a technology and consulting corporation.